Review by Win Wiacek

 More than any other comics character, the Steel Claw was a barometer for reading fashions.
 Starting out as a Quatermass-style science fiction cautionary tale, the strip mimicked the trends of the greater world.
 It becomes a James Bond-style super-spy strip with Crandall eventually tricked out with outrageous gadgets, and latterly, he’s a masked and costumed super-doer when TV-show-triggered “Batmania” gripped the nation and the world.
 When that bubble burst, he resorted to becoming a freelance adventurer, combating eerie menaces and vicious criminals.
 Before we head too far down that path however, his contributions to Valiant Annuals 1965 and 1966 (released Autumn 1964 and 1965 respectively) afford rather more constrained thrills and chills as Crandell defeats a gang using an electricity-supressing gadget.

 The thrills of the writing are engrossing enough, but the real star of this feature is the artwork.
 Blasco’s captivating classicist drawing, his moody staging and the sheer beauty of his subjects make this an absolute pleasure to look at.
-Brace yourself for even better to come in The Vanishing Man.
+Brace yourself for more in Reign of the Brain.